DaCaveman/PortableVim/.vim/bundle/YouCompleteMe/README.md

 of the following modifiers: `:aboveleft`, `:belowright`, `:botright`, `:leftabove`, `:rightbelow`, `:topleft`, and `:vertical`.
 For instance, to split vertically to the right of the current window, run the command:

 ```viml
 :rightbelow vertical YcmCompleter GoTo
 ```

 To open in a new tab page, use the `:tab` modifier with the `'split'` or `'split-or-existing-window'` options e.g.:

 ```viml
 :tab YcmCompleter GoTo
 ```

-**NOTE:** command modifiers were added in Vim 7.4.1898.
-If you are using an older version, you can still configure this by setting the option to one of the deprecated values: `'vertical-split'`, `'new-tab'`, or `'new-or-existing-tab'`.

 Default: `'same-buffer'`